 Before you can talk about outcomes and results, you need to start by establishing the benchmarks against which you'll be measuring.
-The central question you want to answer: What is your association looking to get out of its learning programs?
+The central question you want to answer: What is your association looking to get out of its learning programmes?

-Remember, calculating ROI should be a highly individualized process that revolves around your strategic objectives.
+Remember, calculating ROI should be a highly individualised process that revolves around your strategic objectives.
 Are you going from in-person to online courses or transitioning from one learning management system (LMS) to another?
+Are you looking for ways to monetise e-learning content or generate non-dues revenue?
 Are you focused on increasing reach and membership, or is helping your teams become more efficient a higher priority?